 - The Trustees have continued to work with the aims and objectives when planning for the future of the organisation and have maintained a consistent approach in staying up to date with research and topics for and about mixed race for the work carried out.
 Two magazines per year continue to be produced and published in full colour and were distributed by post and email.
-They promote PIH well and have been positively received by members and supporters. - The administration of the charity has been carried out by the trustees during the year.
-Trustee and volunteer vacancies have been advertised using our magazine, web and social media and Reach volunteering. - The Independent Examiner continued their role to examine the charity accounts. - > Joint work with other organisations has been considered in the planning of future activities including conferences and other events.
+They promote PIH well and have been positively received by members and supporters. - The administration of the charity has been carried out by a reduced number of trustees during the year.
+Trustee and volunteer vacancies have been an increased activity during the year and advertised using our magazine, web and social media and Reach volunteering resulting in a positive result for our recruitment strategy. - The Independent Examiner continued their role to examine the charity accounts. - Joint work with other organisations has been considered in the planning of future activities including conferences and other events.
 It is essential that PIH continues to offer relevant events and activities to younger people of mixed race and young mixed families enabling it to grow and expand its influence. - Trustee/Volunteer recruitment continued during lockdown using Reach Volunteering, adverts in PIH magazjne, the web, social media and personal contacts.
-A volunteer was recruited via Reach as an Assistant Finance Officer and two new trustees Katherine Williams and Camille Angol were recruited during that period. - The work on updating the charity website continued with its migration to a WordPress Platform hosted by New Information Paradigms.
-The website continues to provide information about the work of the charity, events, new research, and reports and books which relate to mixed race issues.
+New trustees were recruited from our membership and Reach volunteering. - The website continues to be hosted by New Information Paradigms with the internal email groups now hosted externally.
+The website continues to provide information about the work of the charity, events, new research, and reports and books which relate to mixed race issues and Links to useful resources.
 It also includes personal articles and poetry and provides a platform for discussion with insights into the lives of mixed race people and families.
 The PIH Facebook page and Twitter account continue to be well populated with relevant current issues and links to useful websites.
-Members also continued to usefully access and contribute to the PIH WhatsApp group.
-The membership and subscription forms can be now completed online, which together with our programme of activities, has increased our membership. - Monthly CHAT Zooms, started during Lockdown, brought members and supporters together across the country and abroad to share their experiences and focus on topics of specific interest for our members. - A photo shoot took place in Bedford with a recruited PIH volunteer photographer.
-This produced high quality images for our magazine, web and social media. - A successful application was made to CLINKS for free consultancy.
-CLINKS is an organisation, that supports, promotes and represents the voluntary work in the criminal justice system The consultancy was provided by BTEG, a Black Training and Enterprise group, to support and improve the work and engagement being carried out by PIH. - A successful Research Network Meeting was held online during the covid pandemic. - An application to the National Lottery Community Fund resulted in an award £2,500 for an event bringing the mixed race community together post pandemic.
-This was planned for an event in Bedford to improve communication, engagement and effects of isolation following the pandemic lockdown and restrictions.
-Due to ongoing concerns and an increase in COVID-19 infections the Bedford event was postponed.
-This resulted in the National Lottery Community funds awarded needing to be repurposed.
-This was done by allocating the funds to be used for children's Art workshop, licenses for Zoom Pro, Shutterstock images, Theatre Tickets and Social Media engagement with some of the work completed early in 2022. - A successful collaboration with 'Comedy Winner in Print' and founder Helen Lederer, comedian, writer, actress, and Black Girl Writers for the CWIP's Comedy Cringe Flash Competition 2021. - ➤ A PIH Report "The Mixed Race Community and COVID-19" was published following a successful collaboration with students from Queen Mary College, University of London.
-The report is available to download on our website.

-- Copies of Harmony newsletters from 1972/3 and PIH from 1989-2013, were deposited with Lambeth Archives to be accessed by researchers and the public.
-Recordings of memories from the Harmony members were made and will form part of the archived material. - We have a busy and exciting time ahead with the development of increased sources of online communication available with members and the public.
+Members also continued to usefully access and contribute to the PIH WhatsApp group and the online member's chat.
+The membership and subscription forms can be completed online, which together with our programme of activities, has increased our membership. - Monthly CHAT Zooms, initially started during Lockdown, continue to bring members and supporters together across the country and abroad to share their experiences and focus on topics of specific interest for our attendees. - The trustee successfully applied to use Canva Pro at no cost for media and communications - Google workspace is proving to be an excellent resource and a storage facility for the charity - A donation of £1,900 was received from Capital Group as a part of their Racial Justice programme - Valuable training for trustees and volunteers was by provided by SCC, Trust Advice and NCVO using online webinars. - The remainder of the National Lottery Community Awards Funds was used for a Children's Art workshop, licenses for Zoom Pro, Shutterstock Images, Family Theatre Tickets and Social Media Engagement - Copies of Harmony newsletters from 1972/3 and PIH from 1989-2013, are stored with Lambeth Archives, as a significant part of the social history of mixed race, whilst funding is sought for digitalisation purpose to allow access by professionals and the public. - We have a busy and exciting time ahead with the development of increased sources of online communication available with members and the public.
 We look forward to members' and volunteers' continued involvement and support in the growth of the charity.

-Annual General Meeting & Seminar 2021
+Annual General Meeting & Seminar 2022

-The AGM/Seminar "Embracing Mixedness" took place via Zoom in July with the seminar talks being recorded.
+The AGM/Seminar 50th Anniversary, "Past - Present - Future", took place via Zoom in October with the seminar talks being recorded.